Solano, Nueva Vizcaya: Culture and tourism

-Tourism
+Tourist attractions and sites of interest in Solano include:

 Education

 The Schools Division of Nueva Vizcaya governs the town's public education system.
 The division office is a field office of the DepEd in Cagayan Valley region.
-The office governs the public and private elementary and public and private high schools throughout the municipality.
+There are two schools district offices which govern all public and private elementary and high schools throughout the municipality.
+These are Solano I Schools District Office, and Solano II Schools District Office.